 Unless you are solely planning a beach holiday, there is no better time to visit Europe than October.
 The Old Continent, as we call it on this side of the Atlantic, will offer you an incredible variety of experiences then – minus the crazy crowds you may find during the summer, or Christmas and Easter.

 But what’s Europe like in October, and where should you go?
-Continue reading this post for some basic information on the weather in Europe in October, as well as reasons to visit, and for all the best places to visit in October in Europe – as recommended by my travel blogger friends.
+Continue reading this post for some basic information on the weather in Europe in October, as well as reasons to visit, and for all the best places to visit in October in Europe – as recommended by travel bloggers.

 Autumn in Europe starts roughly in September and goes all the way into November.
 October is usually considered to be the peak month – and Europe is simply fabulous then.

-As I have already said, October – and autumn in general – is a great month to visit Europe.
+October – and autumn in general – is a great time to visit Europe.
 Below are some reasons why you should consider visiting Europe in October.

 Most Europeans take their holidays in the summer – with French, Spanish, Greeks and Italians usually traveling in August, when firms, factories and offices have enforced breaks.

-Once the summer is over, kids throughout Europe go back to school and the majority of people back to work, Europe is significantly less crowded.
-That means you won’t have to elbow your way around a museum, or stand in line forever to visit an attraction (though I usually recommend getting tickets in advance anyways).
+Once the summer is over, kids go back to school and people back to work, so Europe is significantly less crowded.
+You won’t have to elbow your way around a museum, or stand in line forever to visit an attraction (though I usually recommend getting tickets in advance anyways).

-Shoulder season is a better time to travel also in terms of costs.
+Shoulder season is a better time to travel in terms of costs.
 October is a much cheaper month compared to August, with hotels often offering discount rates even for their best rooms.
-In other words your budget will get you a longer way!
+Your budget will get you a longer way!

 There are many things to do

 Autumn in Europe means an incredible variety of things to do.
-Depending on where you go, you will be able to enjoy hiking and beach days; beautiful cities and villages; foliage and an incredible array of festivals celebrating the fabulous seasonal produce – from the wine harvest to mushrooms, truffle hunts, and more.
+Depending on where you go, you will be able to enjoy hiking and beach days; beautiful cities and villages; foliage and festivals celebrating seasonal produce – from the wine harvest to mushrooms, truffle hunts, and more.

-Now that you know that October is a great month to visit Europe, let’s see what are the best places to visit in October in Europe – as recommended by travel bloggers.
+Now that you know that October is a great month to visit Europe, let’s see what are the best places to visit in October in Europe.

 The Best Places To Visit In October In Europe